briandrum/codes.forchagrin.com/_chapters/chapter-1161-subdivision-regulations.md

-5. _(e)_ Recording of Plat: After approval by the Commission and Council, signed, stamped and dated and all necessary certifications received, the original tracing shall be returned to the subdivider for filing with the County Recorder’s office.
-The original tracing is then permanently filed with the Village Clerk’s office.
+5. _(e)_ Recording of Plat: After approval by the Commission and Council, signed, stamped and dated and all necessary certifications received, the original tracing shall be returned to the subdivider for filing with the County Recorder's office.
+The original tracing is then permanently filed with the Village Clerk's office.

 6. _(f)_ Sale of land within the subdivision is prohibited until the final subdivision plat has been approved by the Commission and recorded with the